• Skip to primary navigation

 Instructions

-• In a large skillet over medium heat, melt the butter / oil and sauté garlic for about 1 minute.
+• In a large skillet over medium heat, melt the ghee / butter / oil and sauté garlic for about 1 minute.
 Make sure you stir frequently so it does not burn.
-Add shrimp to pan and cook on about 2 minutes each side until just opaque throughout & transfer to a bowl.
+Add shrimp to pan (pat dry first) and cook on about 2 minutes each side until just opaque throughout & transfer to a bowl.

-• Add the diced onion to the pan and cook for 2-3 minutes until soft.
+• Increase heat to medium-high.
+Add the diced onion to the pan and cook for 2-3 minutes until soft.
 Add broth to the pan, scraping the brown bits from the bottom and stirring frequently.
 Cook until broth has reduced down by at least 50%.

 • Add 1 tablespoon of oil from the sun-dried tomatoes jar and all of the drained, julienned sun-dried tomatoes.
-Fry with the onions for 2-3 minutes until fragrant and well combined.
+Sautee with the onions for 2-3 minutes until fragrant and well combined.

 • Add shrimp back into the pan and sprinkle with seasoning.
 Stir frequently for another 5-7 minutes, letting all of the flavors marinade.
 Season with salt and pepper and serve with cauliflower rice.